 The rapidly expanding flow of information from next generation DNA sequencing platforms has fueled healthy debate about best practices for data analysis while at the same time building a user demand for tools that can address important questions in microbial ecology.
 The STAMPS course consists of lectures by experts in the analysis of molecular datasets and hands-on tutorials in use of computational packages by their designers, and emphasizes discussion and the exchange of ideas between faculty and students.
 The course serves graduate students, postdoctoral students and established faculty from around the world.

 Summer Program in Neuroscience, Ethics, & Survival (SPINES)

-Directors: Keith Trujillo and Jean King
+Directors: Keith Trujillo, Jean King and Edward Castañeda

 The Summer Program in Neuroscience, Ethics & Survival (SPINES) provides a rich experience in neuroscience.
 The core of the program is an intensive one-month experience, in which students are exposed to neuroscience laboratory techniques, contemporary neuroscience research, ethics and survival skills (including grant writing, teaching, public speaking, and others).
 Lecture, lab, workshop and discussion formats are used.
 In a second optional month, students may apply to work full time in a research laboratory at the MBL, especially those funded by the National Institute of Mental Health.
 The program is targeted to groups underrepresented in neuroscience to increase the probability of professional success, although applications from any qualified students interested in the SPINES curriculum are welcome.
 This is a full fellowship program; all costs of attending the course, including travel, housing, and meals at MBL are covered by the National Institute of Mental Health and MBL.